AKvaks/OfferCreator/README.md

 > [!NOTE]
 > Make sure that you have SQL Server 2022 Express installed and that connection string is set correctly

-There are seed methods in Program.cs that can be used to populate database with mock data.
-A call to these methods are commented out from line 56 to 58.
+There are seed methods in Program.cs that will populate database with mock data.
+A call to these methods can be found from line 56 to 58.

 ## Migrations